|This is an unofficial version.

 70(2) Where the tenant appears, the judge shall, in a summary manner, hear the parties and their witnesses and examine into the matter; and if it appears to the judge that the tenant wrongfully holds against the right of the landlord he may order the issue of the writ.

-70(3) Such proceedings shall form part of the records of the Court of Queen's Bench.
+70(3) Such proceedings shall form part of the records of the Court of King's Bench.

 71 The judge has the same power to amend or excuse irregularities in the proceedings as he would have in an action.

-72(1) An appeal lies to The Court of Appeal from the order of the judge granting or refusing a writ of possession; and the provisions of The Queen's Bench Act as to appeals apply to the appeal.
+72(1) An appeal lies to The Court of Appeal from the order of the judge granting or refusing a writ of possession.

 72(2) Where The Court of Appeal is of opinion that the right to possession should not be determined in a proceeding under this Part, the court may discharge the order of the judge, and the landlord may in that case proceed by action for the recovery of possession.